openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_event_cntrl.rst

 Round-Robin and Parallel Prefix Relationship
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The round-robin priority scheme and parallel prefix algorithm are related but serve different purposes in this arbiter:
-  - The round-robin scheme defines the policy for updating priority after each grant, ensuring fairness over time.
+  - The round-robin scheme defines the policy for updating priority after each grant-ack, ensuring fairness over time.
   - The parallel prefix algorithm is the implementation technique that efficiently applies this policy to determine which request to grant at each cycle.

 Arbitration Process